mtp22peng/home_work/CodeBook.md

-# output table data to a file:  out.txt
+# Output table data to a file:  out.txt

 ## table structure

-* the table contain average value of each variable for each pair of subject id and activity id
+* the table contains the average value of each variable for each pair of subject id and activity id

 * first column contains "subject id"